aeturrell/coding-for-economists/wrkflow-command-line.md

 [**ncdu**](https://dev.yorhel.nl/ncdu) is a disk usage analyser.
 It reports, interactively and via the terminal, how much space in a folder is taking up.
 You can also use return to enter a folder and explore sub-folders.
 This is especially useful when using a remote computer that you can't view via a graphical user interface (GUI).

+[**ffmpeg**](https://www.ffmpeg.org/) is a command line tool that aims to "decode, encode, transcode, mux, demux, stream, filter and play pretty much anything that humans and machines have created.
+It supports the most obscure ancient formats up to the cutting edge."
+Look at the documentation for all of the uses.

 ## Review

 This brief introduction to the command line, should have made you feel comfortable with: opening terminal windows; using built-in commands to change directories, rename files, and list files; using Python on the command line; scripting terminal commands; and using installed command line tools such as **pandoc**.